ECS-251-W2020/final-project-group-5/meeting_notes/Week4.md

 1. Handle Request_2PC when received by other shard
 2. Sending of Vote_2PC back to Reference Committee
 3. Perform Global Commit to complete inter shard transaction
+4. Start drafting the Project Report and Prepare Presentation

 <strong>Issues:</strong>
 1. No blockers as of now